T1 (esports): League of Legends

 During the 2022 LCK Spring, T1 went undefeated in the regular season with an 18–0 record, becoming the first team to achieve this record since the league's inception.
 In the playoffs, T1 won its tenth LCK title, defeating Gen.G 3–1 in the finals.
 On the international stage, T1 finished as the runners-up of the 2022 Mid-Season Invitational, losing in the final to Royal Never Give Up.
 The team also finished as the runners-up at the 2022 League of Legends World Championship after losing 3–2 to DRX in the final.
 The team had qualified for the tournament as the second seed from the LCK by the virtue of having the most Championship Points.

 In the 2023 LCK Spring Split, T1 qualified for the playoffs as the first seed, posting a 17–1 record as all five members of the roster were chosen for the All-LCK First Team, a first in LCK history.
 The team won every series to advance to the finals, qualifying for the 2023 Mid-Season Invitational after defeating Gen.G in the upper bracket semifinals.
 T1 lost the Spring Split title against the same opponent in a rematch of the 2022 LCK Summer 2022 finals, as Gen.G won the match 3–1.
 T1 was then defeated 3–2 by JD Gaming and 3–1 by Bilibili Gaming to exit the Mid-Season Invitational at the loser-bracket final.
 At the 2023 League of Legends World Championship, T1 won its fourth World Championship title, the first in seven years, after defeating Weibo Gaming 3–0 in the finals held at the Gocheok Sky Dome in Seoul.
 T1's top laner Choi "Zeus" Woo-je was named finals MVP.

 At the 2024 League of Legends World Championship, T1 won its fifth World Championship title after defeating Bilibili Gaming 3–2 in the final, held in London.
 Faker was named the finals MVP, marking his second time receiving the honour.
 T1 repeated the feat in the 2025 edition for their record-extending sixth and third consecutive title after defeating their rivals KT Rolster 3–2 in the 'Telecom Derby'.

+T1 entered the 2026 LCK season with Choi "Doran" Hyeon-joon, Moon "Oner" Hyeon-jun, Lee "Faker" Sang-hyeok, Kim "Peyz" Soo-hwan, and Ryu "Keria" Min-seok.
+Im "Tom" Jae-hyeon served as interim head coach during the season playoffs.
+T1 secured qualification for the 2026 League of Legends World Championship as LCK's third seed after defeating Dplus KIA 3–1 in the lower bracket third round.